bitovi/academy/src/ngrx/6-test-actions/test-actions.md

 @page learn-ngrx/test-actions Testing Actions
 @parent learn-ngrx 6

-@description Learn how to write unit tests for NgRx actions.
+@description Learn how to write unit tests for NgRx Actions.

 @body

 > **Quick Start**: You can checkout [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/dispatch-actions) to get your codebase ready to work on this part.

 ## Running Tests